 Bosco was an avid sports fan, particularly of the Eldorado Eagles and the St. Louis Cardinals football team.
 He was raised in the Greek Orthodox faith and was inducted into the Masonic Order in 1954.
 Bosco Simich will be remembered as a good businessman and for his exceptional work ethic.
 Above all, he will be remembered for his deep commitment to his family which he loved above all else.

 The family would like to thank the staff of the Eldorado Rehabilitation and Healthcare Center for the care of Bosco during his years as a resident.

 Funeral services will be conducted at the Colonial Terrace Funeral Home in Eldorado on Tuesday, August 20that 1:00 pm with Pastor Chris Wise officiating.
 Visitation will be from 11:00 to time of service.
 Burial will be in Wolf Creek Cemetery with military rites appropriate for one of the Greatest Generation.

 In addition to flowers memorial contributions may be made to the Eldorado High School Football Program and will be accepted at the funeral home.
 Condolences and expressions of sympathy may be sent to the family via the website www.colonialterracefuneralhome.com

-To send flowers to Bosco's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bosco Simich, please visit our floral store.